KubaPL20935/ConsoleGravityGame/README.md

+note: this is very old, it's only here for legacy purposes.

 ## ConsoleGravityGame

 A "game" made in C# console.
 You can preview source code by looking at [Program.cs](https://github.com/KubaPL20935/ConsoleGravityGame/blob/master/Program.cs) file, or download an .exe [here](https://github.com/KubaPL20935/ConsoleGravityGame/blob/master/bin/Release/ConsoleGravityGame.exe).